 Tools like Kindle Create, Scrivener, or Vellum can simplify the job.
 The goal is simple: readers should forget about the formatting and just enjoy the story.

-Step 4: Upload to KDP
+Step 4: Upload Your Book to Amazon KDP

 Uploading to KDP is your book’s big moment.
 When self publishing a book, getting the details right ensures it’s set up to be seen, not just sit there.